apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `batchOperations`

 Piece types can offer batch operations (actions editors can take on many selected pieces at once) via the `batchOperations` cascade object property.
-Apostrophe has archive and restore (from the archive) batch operations by default, for example.
+Apostrophe has `archive` and `restore` (from the archive) batch operations by default, for example.
 New batch operations are added to a series of buttons in the piece type manager modal.

 #### `add`

-The `add` property is an object containing batch operation configurations.
+The `add` property is an object or function returning an object containing batch operation configurations.
 Each operation is a configuration object. **The operation's key must match an API route defined in `apiRoutes`.** For example, the core `archive` batch operation uses the piece type module's `archive` API route.

 Each batch operation configuration should include the following properties: